felixlu/awesome-stars/topics.md

 - [azl397985856/leetcode](https://github.com/azl397985856/leetcode) - LeetCode Solutions: A Record of My Problem Solving Journey.( leetcode题解，记录自己的leetcode解题之路。)
 - [labuladong/fucking-algorithm](https://github.com/labuladong/fucking-algorithm) - 刷算法全靠套路，认准 labuladong 就够了！English version supported!
 Crack LeetCode, not only how, but also why.
 - [jwasham/coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
-- [static-frame/static-frame](https://github.com/static-frame/static-frame) - Immutable and grow-only Pandas-like DataFrames with a more explicit and consistent interface.

 ## data-visualization